-If the competitor lands the model glider outside the start and landing field, then it has to be retrieved back to the start and landing field either by the competitor or his helper.
-Other people, including the team manager, are not allowed to retrieve the model glider.
+If the competitor lands the model glider outside the start and landing field during his preparation and working time, then it has to be retrieved back to the start and landing field either by the competitor or his helper.
+Other people are not allowed to retrieve the model glider.
+Illegal retrieving of the model glider by another member of his team will be penalised by disqualification in that round.
+If a person other than a competitor or his helper (such as spectator) accidentally moves or retrieves a competitor's model, that competitor will be entitled to a new working time.

 While retrieving the model, it is not permissible to fly it back to the start and landing field.
-Launching outside the start and landing field in this situation is penalised by 100 points that will be deducted from the final score.
+Launching outside the start and landing field in this situation will be penalised with 100 points that will be deducted from the final score.